-How Useful Would A Genetic Test For Obesity Risk Be?
+How Helpful Would A Genetic Test For Obesity Risk Be?

 But genetics also plays an important role.
 People inherit genes that make them more or less likely to become seriously overweight.

 While some diseases (like Huntington's and Tay-Sachs) are caused by a single gene gone awry, that's certainly not the case for common conditions, including obesity.
-Instead, untold thousands of genes apparently play a role in increasing obesity risk.
+Instead, thousands of genes apparently play a role in increasing obesity risk.

-Many of those gene variants contribute a miniscule risk.
+Many of those gene variants contribute a minuscule risk.
 Sekar Kathiresan, a cardiologist at Harvard and a geneticist at the Broad Institute, set out to see whether he and his team could find a bunch of these genetic variants and add up their effects.
 The goal was to identify genetic patterns that put people at the highest risk.

 This genetic information "could explain why somebody's so big, why they have so much trouble keeping their weight down," Kathiresan says.